krish-59/passportlink/auth-flows-sequence-diagrams.md

-# PassportLink Authentication Flows - Sequence Diagrams
+# Custom Authentication Framework - Sequence Diagrams

-This document outlines the various authentication flows supported by PassportLink and their sequence diagrams.
+This document outlines the various authentication flows supported by the custom authentication framework and their sequence diagrams.

 ## Initial Authentication Flow